Ideas, Not Mandates: Lessons Learned from a Decade of International Tax Reform

 2 min read

-Forty-four states levy a corporate income tax, with top rates ranging from a 2.25 percent flat rate in North Carolina to a 11.5 percent top marginal rate in New Jersey.
+Forty-four states levy corporate income tax.
+Top rates range from a 2.25 percent flat rate in North Carolina to a 11.5 percent top marginal rate in New Jersey.

 Thirty-nine states will begin 2025 with notable tax changes, including nine states cutting individual income taxes.
 Recent years have seen a wave of significant tax reforms, and the changes scheduled for 2025 show that these efforts have not let up.